What is the Parkinson’s Exercise and Wellness Center?

 Parkinson’s Wellness Recovery is a Parkinson's Disease-specific training program that maintains or restores deterioration and interference with big movements through sports, fitness and more traditional gym activities.
 Based on the principles established by LSVT Big and Loud, PWR!
 Moves encourages problem solving, fast processing and sequencing, challenging the participant with different techniques.

 What is Parkinson's and the Art of Expression?

-Moving and Shaking is a dance class led by Lacey Gasaway, Pilates instructor and yogi.
-This class utilizes the philosophies of dance to delay the symptoms of Parkinson's Disease through confidence, rhythm, creativity, self-expression, extension and flexibility by moving the body in a conscious way.
-Read more at thepewc.org/moving-shaking
+Movin' and Shakin' is a dance class that class utilizes the philosophies of dance to delay the symptoms of Parkinson's Disease through confidence, rhythm, creativity, self-expression, extension and flexibility by moving the body in a conscious way.

-Originally called Contrology, Mat Pilates combines methods of yoga, martial arts and the human anatomy to create a well-rounded form of exercise.
+This class combines methods of yoga, martial arts and the human anatomy to create a well-rounded form of exercise.
 While improving physical and mental faculties, it increases agility, flexibility and range of motion while toning and improving posture.
-Read more at thepewc.org/mat-pilates

 Do you offer any classes for caregivers or loved ones of people with PD?